Looking to buy a new home? Find out 9 common mistakes that could cost you in the long run.

 Orcutt’s purchase was directly from the seller, so no real estate agents were involved.
 This saved on commission, but without someone to advise her, Orcutt made two crucial missteps: She didn’t get a home inspection and did not do a full walk-through before closing.

 Orcutt doesn’t regret not using a Realtor, but she does regret putting so much trust in the seller.
 She also regrets not hiring a better lawyer.
 It turned out their lawyer was also representing the seller, and he never advised them to have the seller sign a disclosure form.
 That could have given them more legal recourse after the fact when they had to sue the seller regarding the faulty heating system, damaged appliances and rodent problems.
+Also, the walls, ceilings, and floorings must also be carefully checked as they require a lot of maintenance once damaged.
+Professionals like Commercial grounds maintenance Bromsgrove and others might be helpful in this, however, it is always better to check them beforehand.

 “Don’t be timid, shy or intimidated about the process,” says Orcutt.
 “You’re going to sink a lot of money into this.
 Make a smart buying decision and do your homework.”